 CSC 142 FILE PROCESSING: 5 hours.
-Prerequisites: CIS 222 or CSC 140 and consent of instructor.
+Prerequisites: CIS 222 or CSC 140 or consent of instructor.
+This course must be completed with a C or higher grade.
 File processing techniques will be taught using the syntax of the COBOL programming language.
-Topics to be covered will include record and file organization, data representation and validation, error detection and reporting techniques, sorting, report preparation techniques, including control breaking and tables, sequential file processing and random-access file processing.
+Topics to be covered will include record and file organization, data representation and validation, error detection and reporting techniques, sorting, report preparation techniques, including control breaking and tables, sequential file processing and random-access files processing.
 Winter.